Klyuchevskaya Sopka: Eruptions in the 2020s

+2023: An eruption started on 22 June.
+The June eruption follows nearby eruptions on 11 April in other volcanoes in the area.
+A significant eruptive event occurred as part of ongoing activity on 1 November, sending ash as high as 13 km above sea level and causing flight delays as far away as Vancouver, Canada, on 4–5 November.

+2025: An eruption occurred on 30 July, shortly after a large earthquake in Kamchatka.
+The eruption was not directly caused by the earthquake; activity at the volcano had been observed over the preceding days.

 2022 climbing accidents

 In September 2022, nine people died while climbing Kluchevskaya Sopka.
 They were part of a 12-strong group of Russian nationals, which included two guides.
-Five climbers were killed after a fall at about 4,000m.
+Five climbers were killed after a fall at about 4,000 meters.
 Another four, including a guide, died on the mountainside afterwards.
-A rescue helicopter managed to land at 1,663m at the fourth attempt, bringing rescuers who faced a two-day climb to reach a volcanologists' hut at 3,300m where the three survivors were sheltering.
+A rescue helicopter managed to land at 1,663 meters at the fourth attempt, bringing rescuers who faced a two-day climb to reach a volcanologists' hut at 3,300 meters where the three survivors were sheltering.